digitalepidemiologylab/mini-challenges/tasks/pytorch-dataloader.md

   print(images.shape, labels.shape)
 ```

-As a solution, you will have to create a publicly accessible repository, with an implementation of a custom `PlantVillageDataset` class which is derived from
+As a solution, you will have to create a repository on [gitlab.crowdai.org](https://gitlab.crowdai.org), with an implementation of a custom `PlantVillageDataset` class which is derived from
 the PyTorch `Dataset` class.
 You also should include a section in the `README.md` on the example usage of this class with `PyTorch` `DataLoader` to load the data from the folder structure in which the images are provided.
 Then you can send a pull request by including a link to your repository in the section below.